List of recreational vehicles: Fifth-wheel trailer

 Designed to be towed by a pickup or medium duty truck equipped with a special in-box hitch called a fifth wheel coupling.
 Part of the trailer body extends over the truck bed, shortening the total length of the vehicle and trailer combined.
-Some larger fifth-wheel trailers, usually over 40 feet (12.2 m) in length and 18,000 pounds (8,200 kg) in weight, are pulled by semi-trucks.
+Some larger fifth-wheel trailers, usually over 40 feet (12.2 m) in length and 18,000 pounds (8,200 kg) in weight, are full-size semi-trailers pulled by semi-trucks.
 Fifth-wheel trailers have become increasingly popular since they first became commercially available in the late 1960s.
 For some pickup truck owners the downside of a fifth-wheel trailer versus a conventional frame-hitch-mount travel trailer is that the former takes up space inside the truck cargo bed.

 Park model (vacation/resort cottage)

 This is a larger travel trailer – 35 to 45 feet long – that is not self-contained.
 It is designed for park camping only; and while it is easily moved from site to site as a normal trailer is, it is not capable of "dry camping" as it does not have any water storage tanks and must be used with hookups.